chinu333/ragpython/README.md

 - **Python**: The primary programming language used for developing the agents.
 - **LangChain**: A framework for building applications with language models.
 - **LangGraph**: A tool for creating and managing language model workflows.
+- **LangSmith**: LangSmith is an all-in-one developer platform to debug, collaborate, test, and monitor your LLM applications.
 - **Azure OpenAI GPT Model**: Used for generating natural language responses.
 - **Azure OpenAI Embedding Model**: Used for embedding and similarity search tasks.
+- **Azure AI Search**: Used for storing embedded data and performing advanced RAG, search and retrieval.

 ## Agents Description